 Don’t take this memorial lightly.
 Stand there for a while and let the tragedy of what happened there soak in.
 Imagine this is where they stood, feel the fear, anguish, and sorrow of their last moments, and then be angry at the coldness and casualness in which their murders were undertaken.
 As the far right continues to grow in power, we need these reminders more than ever so that humanity never again repeats these mistakes of our past.

-The Széchenyi Chain Bridge in Budapest is surely one of the most beautiful bridges out there and is where I ended my late night walk along the Danube.
-This bridge is so special to me that I make it a point to walk across the bridge each and every time I visit Budapest.
-I’ve taken great pleasure of shooting photographs of the Chain Bridge at dusk and then again at night.
+The Széchenyi Chain Bridge in Budapest is surely one of the most beautiful bridges out there and is where I ended my late-night walk along the Danube.
+This bridge is so special to me that I make it a point to walk across the bridge every time I visit Budapest.
+I’ve taken the great pleasure of shooting photographs of the Chain Bridge at dusk and then again at night.

 Recommended reading: It seems I have a thing for bridges.
 Read about the time I spent in the Montenegrin capital of Podgorica and geeked out at the sight of the Millenium Bridge or the time I went to Bosnia just because I saw a photo of Mostar’s Old Bridge on Pinterest.

-You’ll find the Budapest Eye, Europe’s largest ferris wheel, at Erzsébet Square in District V. Standing at an impressive 65 meters in height, board one of the 42 cabins (which are air conditioned in summer) and take in a stunning panoramic view of Budapest.
+You’ll find the Budapest Eye, Europe’s largest Ferris wheel, at Erzsébet Square in District V. Standing at an impressive 65 meters in height, board one of the 42 cabins (which are air-conditioned in summer) and take in a stunning panoramic view of Budapest.
 Whether you go by day or by night, you can expect equally good views either way.
-However, the ferris wheel itself is best seen at night when it’s lit up with more than 10,000 coloured lights.
+However, the Ferris wheel itself is best seen at night when it’s lit up with more than 10,000 colored lights.
 How romantic and dreamy is that?

-I walked through Budapest’s party district and randomly looked for a place to eat.
+I walked through Budapest’s party district and randomly looked for a place to eat and where I ended up turned out to be one of my weekend in Budapest highlights.
 I wasn’t sure what sort of cuisine I felt like, but I knew I wanted to go somewhere good and that no matter what, my meal must involve one last bit of Hungarian wine.
 I found heaven when I spotted Gettó Gulyás!

 The restaurant’s open from 12:00 pm – 11:00 pm on Sundays through Thursdays and from 12:00 pm – 12:00 am on Saturdays and Sundays.

 Pro tip – As the restaurant gets crowded with tourists each night, get there early to avoid having to wait in line or be denied entry.
-If you come alone like I did, grab a seat at the bar and make friendly conversation with the staff and/or other patrons.
+If you come alone as I did, grab a seat at the bar and make a friendly conversation with the staff and/or other patrons.

 Set in a large former factory space, the building sat abandoned until it was transformed into the city’s first ruin pub in the mid-2000s.
-Taking the shabby chic concept to the extreme, the maze like location’s full of delight from its grafitti covered walls, to its shisha smoking patrons, the cheap drinks, and other whimsical touches like an empty bathtub and an old Trabant you can sit in.
-The bar plays host to cultural events like live concerts and open air moving screenings.
+Taking the shabby chic concept to the extreme, the maze-like location’s full of delight from its graffiti-covered walls, to its shisha-smoking patrons, the cheap drinks, and other whimsical touches like an empty bathtub and an old Trabant you can sit in.
+The bar plays host to cultural events like live concerts and open-air moving screenings.

 Book now: If you’re brave and willing to damage your liver with palinka and other Hungarian alcoholic treats (Unicum!), go on this 5 hour pub crawl to various ruin bars in Budapest.

-Over time, Szimpla became such a famous cultural institution that they expanded to having a Sunday market offering the most hipster of brunches, a design concept shop, and even their own craft beer brand.
-Did you know that there’s a little Budapest in Berlin at Szimpla Kaffeehaus?
-It’s a great spot for craft beer, brunch, and tasty Hungarian fare.
+Over time, Szimpla became such a famous cultural institution that it expanded to having a Sunday market offering the most hipster of brunches, a design concept shop, and even a craft beer brand.

 I’d tried to visit Szimpla for a quick beer the night before but found it to be too overcrowded for my taste.
-So I decided to return for the Sunday market the next day and conclude my weekend in Budapest there.
-It has an entirely differently vibe on Sundays.
+Concluding my weekend in Budapest, I decided to return for the Sunday market the next day and conclude my weekend in Budapest there.
+It has an entirely different vibe on Sundays.
 While again crowded in some parts, it was much easier and somehow more fun to navigate.
-I bought some souvenirs at the design shop (I collect magnets from every place I travel), walked past the vendors selling fresh bread, vegetables, cheeses, meat etc., and then toured the inside for about 30 minutes or so.
+I bought some souvenirs at the design shop (I collect magnets from every place I travel), walked past the vendors selling fresh bread, vegetables, cheeses, meat, etc., and then toured the inside for about 30 minutes or so.
 Having already eaten breakfast at my hotel, I was a bit dismayed to not have known about brunch being an option beforehand.

 The market’s open every Sunday from 9:00 am – 2:00 pm.